-- The learning objectives of this module aim to strengthen your capacities and skills in preparing the key elements of an advocacy plan.
-At the end of this module, you should be able to: - Create advocacy objectives that are SMART, i.e. specific, measurable, achievable, relevant and time-bound; - Select a target audience for your advocacy; - Compose strong advocacy messages for different audiences and occasions; - Assess resources to support your advocacy efforts. - Ask learners to define advocacy.
-What is advocacy?
-In their answers, look for the following elements of the definition: - Advocacy is a process of influencing others
+- The learning objectives of this module aim to strengthen your capacities and skills for preparing the key elements of an advocacy plan.
+At the end of this module, you will be able to: - Create advocacy objectives that are SMART, i.e., specific, measurable, achievable, relevant and time-bound - Select a target audience for your advocacy - Compose strong advocacy messages for different audiences and occasions - Assess resources to support your advocacy efforts

-- Advocacy is an approach to bring about change - Advocacy can take many forms and employs as diverse set of methods (e.g. public vs. private, direct vs. indirect, multilateral vs. unilateral)
+- In their answers, look for the following elements: - Advocacy is the process of influencing others - Advocacy is an approach to bring about change - Advocacy can take many forms and employs a diverse set of methods (e.g., public vs. private, direct vs. indirect, multilateral vs. unilateral)